numaproj/numaflow/README.md

 [![Release Version](https://img.shields.io/github/v/release/numaproj/numaflow?label=numaflow)](https://github.com/numaproj/numaflow/releases/latest)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/6078/badge)](https://bestpractices.coreinfrastructure.org/projects/6078)

 Welcome to Numaflow, a Kubernetes-native platform designed for developing scalable and reliable event-driven applications.
 Numaflow decouples event sources and sinks from the processing logic, allowing each component to independently auto-scale based on demand.
-With out-of-the-box sources and sinks, developers can focus solely on the processing logic without worrying about event consumption, boilerplate code, or operational complexities.
-Each step of the pipeline can be written in any programming language, offering unparalleled flexibility and ease of use
+With out-of-the-box sources and sinks, developers can focus solely on the processing logic without worrying about event consumption, writing boilerplate code, or operational complexities.
+Each step of the pipeline can be written in any programming language, offering unparalleled flexibility and ease of use.

-Numaflow, created by the team at Intuit behind Argo, leverages their expertise to deliver a robust and scalable end-to-end platform for event-driven applications
+Numaflow is developed by the team behind Argo at Intuit.

 ![Numaflow Pipeline](./ui/src/images/simple-pipeline.png)